 How to Filter Sap

-A quick aside: If you're making black walnut syrup, don’t use the Orlon or a similarly thick filter.
+Note: If you're making black walnut syrup, don’t use the Orlon or a similarly thick filter.
 Walnut sap contains more pectin than maple sap so it’s too thick to run through this type of filter.
 Try cheesecloth or a thin strip of clean muslin.

-Filter #2: This step occurs midway in the boiling process as sap reaches a temperature in the 216°F range.
+Filter #2: This step occurs midway in the boiling process as sap reaches a temperature in the 215°F range.
 At this point, concentrated sap is moved from the larger pan or evaporator and poured through a thin prefilter into the finishing pot.
 This removes the majority of sugar sand which can make syrup cloudy.

 If you’d like to learn more about entire boiling process, click over to this helpful article, “How to Make Maple Syrup.”